Self-healing coatings based on polyurethane raw materials

 Solventborne, solvent-free or waterborne

-Crosslinking via NCO-OH or UV-curing technology
+Crosslinking via NCO-OH

 The coating system can be tailored for a specific application by varying the molecular structure of the soft segments, the distribution and length of the hard segments or the molecular weight and degree of chain branching.
 This can be done with the choice of the suitable polyisocyanate and polyol components.